Everybit-legacy/everybit.js/whitepaper/README.md

 Suppose we want our party to grow over time, or at least not shrink as guests occasionally lose the keys to their masks, or get buried by a falling chandelier.
 In that case, we could come up with a lottery system that permits a few randomly chosen masks to duplicate during the transition period between parties.
 Or we might allow every mask to clone itself once every thousand parties.

 At this point we have everything we need (conceptually) to turn our masks into a fully fledged, secure, completely anonymous digital currency.

+<a name="limitstoencyrption"></a>
+##Hiding information beyond encryption
+Note that nothing in EveryBit.js prevents a user’s ISP from reading the (unencrypted, outer) envelope puffs that a user sends, or which username records someone requests.
+This data could be used to attempt to guess at the participants in a conversation, especially if the recipients use the same ISP (or data is shared).
+An anonymous router like Tor might provide an additional layer of privacy.
+Overall, the more encrypted messages a user sends and receives, and the more encrypted traffic in the network in general, the harder it would be to trace the real usernames involved in conversations between anons.

 <a name="ordermatters"></a>
 ##The importance of ordering